stevgarcia/databricks-Free-edition/lakeflows/README.md

 5. **Loop**: a loop  named DynamicIngestion that iterates with {{tasks.SQLArray.output.rows}}
 6.  **task inside a loop**: a task named iteration that sends the file names to a Notebook previously configured with widgets to load the data in the sink folder.

-#### Objective
-Build a databricks pipeline to support an ETL with a medallion architecture and the use of Delta live tables .

-#### Specifications
-- **Data Sources**: a predefined SQL script that creates a east sales, west sales, customers and products in UNITY CATALOG.

-- **Bronze layer**: involves the use of an empty streaming table and an append flow to obtain the east sales and west sales, and unify them.
-- It creates a streaming table to get the products data with defined EXPECTATIONS.
-- It creates a streaming table to get the customers data with defined EXPECTATIONS.

-- **Silver layer**: it creates an enriched streamings views on top of the streaming tables from the bronze layer.
-It supports the Change data capture with the use of the flow AUTOCDC and applies simple transformations.

-- **Gold layer**: it creates the dimensions with the user of streaming tables on top of the enriched views from silver layer usin AUTOCDC and supporting SCD type 2.

-- **Business view**: the business_sales view is a materialized view that comes from the join etween fact_sales and dim_product